osklearn/LowLEVELprog/0x0F-function_pointers/README.md

 ## 0x0F.
 C - Function pointers
 ### Description
-This project is about manipulating memory on our programs.
+This project is about Function pointers and the difference on pointers to functions.

+## Files
-### Mandatory Tasks
+#### Mandatory Tasks

 | File | Description |
 | ------ | ------ |